Wendell Brunious

 In 1976, Brunious substituted for his father in Albert "Papa" French's band for Mardi Gras, and by 1979 was playing regularly at Preservation Hall with Kid Thomas Valentine.
 He was named leader of the group upon Valentine's death in 1987.
 He also played with the Eureka Brass Band (1980), Lionel Hampton (1981), Linda Hopkins (1984), and Sammy Rimington (1984).
-He played with Louis Nelson in 1986-89, and did recordings with the Caledonia Jazz Band of Norway in 1986 and 1987.
+He played with Louis Nelson in from 1986 to 1989, and did recordings with the Caledonia Jazz Band of Norway in 1986 and 1987.
 His first record as a leader came in 1986, which featured Nelson, Rimington, and Barry Martyn as sidemen.
 He later played with Michael White, Chris Barber, Papa Don Vappie, Bob Wilber, and the Pfister Siblings.

-He has remained a regular performer at Preservation Hall into the 2020s.
+In 2023, he was named the inaugural Musical Director of Preservation Hall.